Donate

 Direct costs are those that will arise from the conduct of the research project and can be charged as the cash value spent and can be supported by an auditable record.
 In line with other UK medical research charities, the Medical Research Foundation will not meet directly allocated or indirect costs as standard.

 If the planned dissemination activities are to be carried out outside of the UK, and cannot be facilitated without the inclusion of indirect costs, up to 15% of the total budget can be attributed to reasonable directly allocated and/or indirect costs.
 Please contact the Research Team prior to submission research@medicalresearchfoundation.org.uk if you require further advice.
-Indirect/directly allocated costs can be added as an additional line in the budget table.
+Indirect/directly allocated costs should be clearly detailed in the justification of costs.

 Applications should be costed at today’s prices and inflation should not be included.